Hats for Big Heads - Guide to Washing Baseball Caps

 Whether you wear your baseball cap for work or play, to keep the sun out of your eyes, or simply to hide a bad hair day, chances are your hat will get dirty and you will need to wash it.
 Baseball hats for big heads can get sweaty and dirty making them look worn, old, and gross.
 Over time your big head hats accumulate all kinds of disgusting things like sweat, body oils, odors, etc. and they need to be cleaned.

 The biggest concern when big heads go to clean their big cap is shrinkage.
-No one wants their big hats to shrink because it took so long to find a hat to fit your big head.
+No one wants their big head hats to shrink because it took so long to find a hat to fit your big head.
 This is why we always recommend hand washing your big baseball caps, so you have more control over the cleaning process and minimize any damage to your hat.
 Below is a step-by-step guide on how to clean and dry your big head hats properly without ruining their form and minimizing color loss and shrinkage.
 Washing your hats by hand is also the best way to retain the color and shape of your cap.
 After you have cleaned your hats, they will be refreshed, brightened, and will have added more life to wearing your everyday go-to hat.

 Hand Wash Your Hats